doc-ai/net-runner-ios/Pods/TensorIO/README.md

 Let's see a complete example of a model with two input layers and two output layers.
 The model takes two vectors, the first with 4 values and the second with 8 values, and outputs two vectors, the first with 3 values and the second with 6.

-Our *tfbundle* folder will have the following contents:
+Our *tiobundle* folder will have the following contents:

 ```
-mymodel.tfbundle
+mymodel.tiobundle
   - model.json
   - model.tflite
 ```